petrukhnov/makerobots-geolocation-game/gamedesign/concept/structures.md

 * Rocket survey team room.
 Give 1 knowledge for each own/space agency rocket launched in 1km radius.
 Infinite radius upgrade +10%.
 * Rocket spy team room.
 Give 1 knowledge for each enemy rocket launched in 1km radius.
 Infinite radius upgrade +10%.
 * Structure connector.
 Allow connect other structure, that have free connector at same level.
+* Local radar.
+Players could see 500m around structure on map.
+Infinite upgrades +100m.
+* Remote view.
+Players able to look into building and see what is there even if they are away.
+*

 # Connection pipes.